-The randsequence statement creates a scope.
+The randsequence statement creates an automatic scope.
 All production identifiers are local to the scope.
-In addition, each code block within the randsequence block creates an anonymous scope.
+In addition, each code block within the randsequence block creates an anonymous automatic scope.
 Hierarchical references to the variables declared within the code blocks are not allowed.
+To declare a static variable, the static prefix must be used.
 The randsequence keyword may be followed by an optional production name (inside the parenthesis) that designates the name of the top-level production.
 If unspecified, the first production becomes the top-level production.